Stumblinbear/agui/docs/src/usage/keyed-widgets.md

 ## Global Keys

 Global keys, just like global state, can be used throughout the entirety of your application.
 They **must** follow the convention of each key being entirely unique to your application, and should not be used by third party widget crates.
-In those cases, they should either be used internally by the crate, or they should accept a key as a parameter.
+Third parties should use unique keys, or accept a key as a parameter.

 ```rust,noplaypen
 Key::global(hashable_value)